Skip to main content

 school after spinal cord injury

 If you are like me, you sustained a spinal cord injury while you were still in school, whether it was college, high school, or elementary.
-Maybe you were injured after school, but you want to go back to continue your education in another field.
+Maybe you were injured after school but want to return to continue your education in another field.
 When I suffered my spinal cord injury, I was halfway through my senior year of high school.
 After becoming paralyzed, many people wonder if returning to school is possible for them.
 If you are wondering this same question, you are at the right place to find the answer!
-I’m going to share my advice and personal experience of returning to school and continuing your education from a wheelchair.
+I will share my advice and personal experience of returning to school and continuing my education from a wheelchair.

 I have recorded a video on this same topic for my YouTube channel where I make videos to help people live life just like they would’ve able-bodied.